MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

 ## Add provider definition connection references to IOMLabProviders solution

+To add provider definition connection references to the IOMLabProviders solution, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing \> IOM Provider Definition Connection Reference**.
 1. Select both the **Microsoft Dataverse** and **Outlook.com** provider definition connection references, and then select **Add** to add them to the solution.

-## Create provider action – send fulfillment payload to RequestBin
+## Create a provider action to send a fulfillment payload to RequestBin

+To create a provider action to send a fulfillment payload to RequestBin, follow these steps.

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to **Solutions**.
 1. Open the **Default Solution**.